 A deeper level of code analysis is available with code suggestions.
 Suggestions provide insights into code structure, drawing your attention to things that aren't necessarily bad or wrong, but probably useful to know.
 Suggestions are highlighted by green curly underline.

 For instance, you may be interested to know that a certain parameter can be declared with base type, meaning that your method only uses members of the parameter's base type.
 ReSharper can also suggest to create an auto-property from a property with backing field, convert a static method invocation to extension method call, or use 'var' keyword when possible.

-The final and less intrusive level of code highlighting severity is hint.
-Unlike errors, warnings and suggestions, hints are not taken into account when you navigate to next/previous highlights, not shown in the Marker Bar and therefore do not influence the color of the Status Indicator.
+The final and least intrusive level of code highlighting severity is hint.
+Unlike errors, warnings and suggestions, hints are not taken into account when you navigate to the next or previous highlight, not shown in the Marker Bar and therefore do not influence the color of the Status Indicator.

 A hint simply brings your attention to a particular code detail and recommends a way of improvement.
-Code items that have associated hints are highlighted with a solid green underline (in Visual Studio 2005 and 2008), or a dashed green underline (in Visual Studio 2010 and 2012).
+Code items that have associated hints are highlighted with a dashed green underline.

-ReSharper 4.5 introduced solution-wide warnings and suggestions to detect unused non-private members on the fly.
+Solution-wide warnings and suggestions help you detect unused non-private members on the fly.
 These inspections only work when you let ReSharper analyze your whole solution.
-Look for the inspections in your code and on the Marker Bar.
+Look for the issues highlighted in your code and on the Marker Bar.
 Specifically, you can discover: